Ares-Developers/Ares-docs/new/killingdrivers.rst

   passenger that can be ejected later, otherwise the driver is swallowed, becoming the permanent driver of the vehicle.
 Defaults to :value:`no`.

+:tagdef:`[TechnoType]CanBeDriven=boolean`
+  Whether this unit can be reclaimed by a driver.
+If :value:`no`, this unit cannot be captured by a driver after the original driver has been killed.
+  If :value:`yes`, ownership and other still might still prevent the unit from being captured.
+Defaults to :value:`yes`.

 :tagdef:`[Country]CanBeDriven=boolean`
   Whether units owned by this country can be captured by :tag:`CanDrive=yes` infantry.
 This can be used to place units owned by neutral countries on the